-Today, several Gila monsters can be viewed in the Zoo’s popular Reptile House.
+Today, several Gila monsters live in the Zoo’s popular Reptile House.

 Much of the scrubland of the Gila monster's habitat has been cleared for agriculture, canals, roads and highways, and other human activities.
 Domestic cats and dogs often kill the lizards, and some Gila monsters are illegally collected for the pet trade.
-In 1952, the Gila monster became the first venomous animal in North America to be given legal protection.
+In 1952, Gila monsters became the first venomous wildlife in North America to be given legal protection.